heremaps/harp.gl/CODINGSTYLE.md

 # General

+A guide to our coding style and conventions.

+We try to have reasonable rules and follow them to the best of our capabilities, so that we can:

+1. Have better and clear code
+1. Ease the maintenance and reusability
+1. Limit the discussions about how to write and what to write in commits, comments and code
+1. An overall better developer experience

+If you have suggestions, please see our [contribution guidelines](CONTRIBUTING.md) and feel free to make a pull request.

+---

 1. Use PascalCase for file names.
 1. Use PascalCase for class and namespace names, for example: `ClassName`, `NamespaceName`
 1. Use camelCase for method names, for example: `ClassName.methodName`